mattbullock/neural-net-js/README.md

   * set training data and other options after instantiation

 Algorithmic TODOs:
-* Implement common network optimizations such as momentum
+* Implement common optimizations such as momentum learning and regularization